Georgia Resident Debt Relief

 The problem, White observes, is that most families have trouble getting past the taboo part.
 The evidence is rampant in Georgia, where residents know more than a little about spending beyond their means.

-At the end of 2020, Peach State residents ranked seventh in the nation for credit card debt, fifth for student loan debt, and third for auto debt.
+At the end of 2023, Peach State residents ranked 12th in the nation for credit card debt, second for student loan debt, and fifth for auto debt.

 The good news: Even if your parents didn’t school you on money management (don’t be too harsh; their parents probably didn’t, either), InCharge has experts on the topic.
 If you’re serious about shrinking your debt while learning (at last) about money and getting your financial life in order, we’re ready to help you rally.

-Once that happens, you can start taking advantage of Georgia’s overall economic advantages: the nation’s ninth lowest cost of cost of living, highlighted by the seventh lowest cost of housing.
+Once that happens, you can start taking advantage of Georgia’s overall economic advantages: the nation’s 12th lowest cost of living, highlighted by its low cost of housing.
 (Not everyone has to live in Buckhead, after all.)

 About The Author